RakhithJK/FelisCatus-SwitchyOmega-wiki/Profile.md

 Switch profiles themselves are valid result profiles, which allows more flexible configuration.

 ## [[Rule list profile]]
 Rule list profiles extend the "Online Rule List" feature of SwitchySharp.
-They are collections of [[switch profile conditions|condition]]s.
+They are collections of [[switch profile condition|condition]]s.
 If any of the conditions are met, the match [[result profile]] is used.
 If any [[reverse condition]]s are met, or all the conditions failed, the default result profile is used.